taboye/TechjobsAuthenticationJava/README.md

 Create the User Model
 In the project you have cloned, create a User model identical to that in codingevents.
 The class needs:

-To be an entity.
+1.To be an entity.
-To have username and encrypted password fields.
+2.To have username and encrypted password fields.
-To have appropriate constructors, getters, setters.
+3. To have appropriate constructors, getters, setters.
 Encode the User password field.

 Add a static BCryptPasswordEncoder variable.